Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 };

-• How to deploy when we use NPM modules and Typescript?
+2. How do we deploy when we use NPM modules and TypeScript?

 These are the two questions we are going to answer in this tutorial.

 A CDK construct called AWS Lambda Nodejs helps us achieve our goal.
-When running the command cdk deploy, it will first build our project with all the required dependencies then deploy the output in the cloud.
+When running the command cdk deploy, it will first build our project with all the required dependencies to generate a single JavaScript file and then deploy the Lambda Function in the cloud.

 Docker and ESbuild are used under the hood to build the application: